Getting Started with Microsoft Fabric

 • Transform data using Apache Spark notebooks (Python, Spark SQL, Scala, R)

-• Build medallion architecture (Bronze → Silver → Gold) for progressive data refinement
+• Build medallion architecture (Bronze, Silver, Gold) for progressive data refinement

+I have found that teams with existing PySpark or SQL experience become productive in the Fabric Lakehouse within 2-3 days.
 See our guide on building a modern data lakehouse for step-by-step implementation.

 Data Warehouse